openbaton/juju-vnfm/README.md

 This will create a new screen window which you can access using *screen -x openbaton*.
 You have to run the Juju VNFM on the same machine on which Juju runs.
 Furthermore Juju has to contain a controller named *obcontroller*.
-You can bootsrap a controller by executing (you can see more details on the juju [installation guide](installation-juju-create-container))
+You can bootsrap a controller by executing (you can see more details on the juju [installation guide][installation-juju-create-container]

 ```bash
 juju bootstrap obcontroller {cloudname}